 This stage is now complete.
 Anyone who lives or works in the area, including community organisations, were able to give us ideas.

-Ideas have now being turning into proposals by a Project Team which includes Budget Delegates.
-Budget Delegates are members of the public, of high school age and above, who live in the area and have come forward to represent the public on the Project Team.
+Ideas were turned into proposals by a Project Team which included Budget Delegates.
+Budget Delegates are members of the public, of high school age and above, who live in the area and came forward to represent the public on the Project Team.

 Stage 2: Vote on the proposals